cakephp/docs/en/orm/saving-data.rst

 Because of how the marshalling process works, if a field does not pass validation it will automatically be removed from the data array and not be copied into the entity.
-This is to prevent having inconsistent data in the entity object.
+This is to prevent inconsistent data from entering the entity object.

 Moreover, the data in ``beforeMarshal`` is a copy of the passed data.
 This is